 This obsession with dominance and control, after all, will always be representative of the extent to which the people have abandoned the ideals, values, and principles of their founders.
-Even so, because the citizenry refuses to face that they have been seduced by false authority, the masses continue to worship foreign and national campaigns of terror and the collective psyche is split between an inner loyalty to truth and loyalty to authority.
+Even so, because the citizenry refuse to face that they have been seduced by false authority, the masses continue to worship foreign and national campaigns of terror, and the collective psyche is split between an inner loyalty to truth and loyalty to authority.
 Until the people wake up and question their authorities, therefore, the psychosis will only worsen, for together the war profiteers control the political process-and they do not mind murder to maintain their hold on power.

 Indeed, assassination and cover ups have been as prevalent on the American continent as any other.
-To the elite, staying in power depends upon maintaining an unhealthy level of fear, and without
+To the elite, staying in power depends upon maintaining an unhealthy level of fear, and without a War on Drugs, things would grind to a halt.
+If it were not for the psychosis it generates, people would follow their